VAT vs. Corporate Tax in the UAE: A Strategic Comparison for Businesses

 Pricing Strategy and Market Competitiveness

-While the vat percentage in uae is relatively low compared to the global average, its impact on consumer behavior is real.
+While the VAT percentage in the UAE is relatively low compared to the global average, its impact on consumer behavior is real.
 Because VAT is an “add-on” at the point of sale, businesses must decide whether to absorb the cost to stay competitive or pass it entirely to the customer.

 In a price-sensitive market, even a 5% difference can influence a buyer’s decision.
 Companies must analyze their margins carefully to ensure that their “tax-inclusive” pricing remains attractive without eroding the profits intended for shareholders.